-Prof Steve Higgins, BA (Oxon), PGCE, PhD
+Prof Steve Higgins, BA (Oxon), PGCE, PhD, FAcSS

 Steve Higgins is Professor of Education at Durham University.

 His teaching areas include primary mathematics, the use of new and emerging technologies in education and supporting effective professional development of teachers.
 This is particularly using approaches which focus on the development of children's thinking, reasoning and understanding.
 He supervises doctoral students in these areas.
 Steve teaches across a number of undergraduate and post-graduate programmes including PGCE, Masters and taught doctorate programmes.
 He is a Fellow of the Academy of Social Sciences.

 The effectiveness of a CALL multimedia classroom on L2 learners' achievements, attitudes and the word solving strategies' frequencies and the perceptions of helpfulness, when compared with learners in traditional classrooms: A quasi-experimental study